 - for any purpose related to the above.

-the Service and/or we may not be able to provide you with the services you have requested.
+3. You are not obliged to provide any personal information we request, however, if you do not provide us with the personal information we request, you may not be able to become a member of the Service and/or we may not be able to provide you with the services you have requested.
 In this case the service may be restricted and/or account may be closed.
-Any INCNT accumulated may be forfeited /lost permanently, and Incent Loyalty will not be held responsible should this occur.
+Any reward accumulated may be forfeited /lost permanently, and Incent Loyalty will not be held responsible should this occur.

-- We may ask you to review and update your personal information on a regular basis e.g. new ID number, new expiry date, new address/phone number etc. If you do not update the personal information we request, we may suspend or cancel your membership.
-Any INCNT accumulated may be forfeited/lost permanently, and Incent Loyalty will not be held responsible should this occur.
+4. We may ask you to review and update your personal information on a regular basis e.g. new ID number, new expiry date, new address/phone number etc. If you do not update the personal information we request, we may suspend or cancel your membership.
+Any reward accumulated may be forfeited/lost permanently, and Incent Loyalty will not be held responsible should this occur.

 - fill out a membership application form with us, complete a survey (including electronically) or provide further information to support your membership application or as otherwise requested by us e.g. sharing of social network/media (e.g. Facebook, Linkedin, Twitter etc).

-- authorise Incent Loyalty to obtain your bank/financial transaction details (directly or through an independent third party) to verify the eligible transaction or for other data analytical (in aggregate) purpose.
+- authorise Incent Loyalty to obtain your bank/financial transaction details (directly or through an independent third party) to verify the eligible transaction or for other data analytical (in aggregate purpose; and

 - authorise Incent Loyalty under this policy to perform ID verification Independent identification verification service.
 The verification service provider may have access to various government or non- government registers to which Incent Loyalty does not have direct access.